 (ii) a contemporaneous stenographic, mechanical, electrical or other recording, or a transcription of it, that recites substantially verbatim the person's oral statement.

-(5)
+(5) Trial preparation; experts.

-(A) A party may depose any person who has been identified as an expert whose opinions may be presented at trial.
+(A) Deposition of an expert who may testify.
+A party may depose any person who has been identified as an expert whose opinions may be presented at trial.
 If a disclosure is required under subsection (b)(6), the deposition may be conducted only after the disclosure is provided.

-(B) Subsections (b)(4)(A) and (b)(4)(B) protect drafts of any disclosure required under subsection (b)(6), and drafts of a disclosure by an expert witness provided in lieu of the disclosure required by subsection (b)(6), regardless of the form in which the draft is recorded.
+(B) Trial-preparation protection for draft disclosures.
+Subsections (b)(4)(A) and (b)(4)(B) protect drafts of any disclosure required under subsection (b)(6), and drafts of a disclosure by an expert witness provided in lieu of the disclosure required by subsection (b)(6), regardless of the form in which the draft is recorded.

-(C) Subsections (b)(4)(A) and (b)(4)(B) protect communications between the party's attorney and any witness about whom disclosure is required under subsection (b)(6), regardless of the form of the communications, except to the extent that the communications:
+(C) Trial-preparation protection for communications between a party's attorney and expert witnesses.
+Subsections (b)(4)(A) and (b)(4)(B) protect communications between the party's attorney and any witness about whom disclosure is required under subsection (b)(6), regardless of the form of the communications, except to the extent that the communications:

 (i) Relate to compensation for the expert's study or testimony;